ericdunbar/ics2o9_wiki/Create-Task-(AP).md

 Time: 10 class periods

 Weighting: 26% of AP Grade.
-Parts of this task will also be used for your ICS2O summative task.
+Parts of this task will also be used for your ICS2O culminating task (15%).

 Further Description: [here](https://apcentral.collegeboard.org/pdf/ap-csp-student-task-directions.pdf?course=ap-computer-science-principles)